SleeplessByte/media-types-ruby/README.md

     assert_fail '{"foo": [42]}'
   end

   # Optionally assert that the media type is sane on load.
-This makes the application crash when this
+This makes the application raise an error when the arguments of assert_pass/assert_fail are not in line with your MediaType definition.
-  # file is evaluated.
-Alternatives include using a _test_ (see below), calling this manually or
+  # Alternatives include using a _test_ (see below), calling this manually or
   # relying on the program to halt when the media type is used (and invalid).
   assert_sane!
   # place assert_sane! here, after the validations block, if using it as a development tool.